International Criminal Tribunal for the former Yugoslavia: Indictees and accomplishments

 The indictees ranged from common soldiers to generals and police commanders all the way to prime ministers.
 Slobodan Milošević was the first sitting head of state indicted for war crimes.
-Other "high level" indictees included Milan Babić, former President of the Republika Srpska Krajina; Ramush Haradinaj, former Prime Minister of Kosovo; Radovan Karadžić, former President of the Republika Srpska; Ratko Mladić, former Commander of the Bosnian Serb Army; and Ante Gotovina, former General of the Croatian Army.
+Other "high level" indictees included Milan Babić, former president of the Republika Srpska Krajina; Ramush Haradinaj, former Prime Minister of Kosovo; Radovan Karadžić, former President of the Republika Srpska; Ratko Mladić, former Commander of the Bosnian Serb Army; and Ante Gotovina (acquitted), former General of the Croatian Army.

-The very first hearing at the ICTY was referral request in the Tadić case on 8 November 1994.
-Croat Serb General and former President of the Republic of Serbian Krajina Goran Hadžić was the last fugitive wanted by the Tribunal to be arrested on 20 July 2011.
+The very first hearing at the ICTY was a referral request in the Tadić case on 8 November 1994.
+Croat Serb General and former president of the Republic of Serbian Krajina Goran Hadžić was the last fugitive wanted by the tribunal to be arrested on 20 July 2011.

 An additional 23 individuals have been the subject of contempt proceedings.